 Hash is hexadecimal number ranging from zero to a certain big number with fixed length.
 A fixed range of numbers as a subset is taken from the hash range and that range is called target.
 The only job a miner has to do is to find hash value that falls inside that target.
 Nonce producing a hash value outside the target are not accepted.
-There is not any logical or mathematical reason of mining purpose, it is done just to make the addition of block in Blockchain more difficult and secure that leads to resist the attacks on the blocks.
+There is no logical or mathematical purpose of mining, it is done just to make the addition of blocks in Blockchain more difficult and secure to resist the attacks on the blocks.
 The difficulty of finding a valid hash (hash that falls inside the target) depends on the number of leading zeros on hash value.
-The more leading zeros, more is difficulty because when there is more leading zeros, there will be small range of target.
-As the range of target is less, then the probability of finding a nonce that generates hash value which falls on target will also be less.
+The more leading zeros, more is difficult it becomes because when there are more leading zeros, the target will have a smaller range, thus decreasing the probability of finding a nonce that generates the hash value which falls on target.
 Therefore, miners have to spend more computing power to find out the suitable nonce.
-On finding a valid hash value, it is verified by all other nodes in the network and that miner is rewarded with certain value.
+On finding a valid hash value, it is verified by all other nodes in the network and the miner is rewarded with certain value.

+Mining collisions

-Sometimes, something interesting happens, two or even more different miners can find valid hash value at the same time, so there will be conflict on which of two different block has to be added to the Blockchain.
-You would say, one of the solutions is accepted and reward is divided but that’s not the case.
-For solving this problem, let’s take an example; suppose two different miners mined two separate blocks A and B for the same sets of transactions at almost the same time.
-So, other miners in the network would accept that block which is broadcasted to them at first and this leads some miners accept block A and others, block B. Those miners who accepted block A, start mining next block on top of block A and those who accepted block B start mining on top of block B. This process of branching in Blockchain is called forking which means there will be two heads of Blockchain.
-If next block is first mined by block A, then all the miners on the side of block B will accept the branch of block A and the branch of block B is called orphaned block and is rejected from the Blockchain.
-That is why, new blocks can’t be transacted until some blocks have been added on top of that block.
+Sometimes, something interesting happens.
+Two or even more different miners can find a valid hash value for the same block at the same instant.
+This causes a dilemma on which of the two blocks is to be added to the Blockchain.
+You might think that one of the solutions is accepted and reward is divided but that’s not what is done.
+For solving this problem, let’s take an example.
+Suppose two different miners mined two separate blocks A and B for the same set of transactions at almost the same time.
+So, other miners in the network would accept that block which is broadcasted to them first.
+This leads some miners to accept block A and others to accept block B. The miners who accepted block A start mining next block on top of block A and those who accepted block B start mining on top of block B. This process of branching in Blockchain is called forking which means there will be two heads of Blockchain.
+If next block is mined first over block A, then all the miners on the side of block B will accept the branch of block A. The branch of block B is called an orphaned block and is rejected from the Blockchain.
+That is why new blocks can’t be transacted until some blocks have been added on top of that block.

+Bitcoin